vrnsky/BarsikMustache/README.md

 If you newbie to github or java glad I will be glad your participate to my project.
 Issue which will be marked good-first-issue is for new contributors which would like to have some experienced work on the team.

 ## Contacts
-You may write me to the gitter: vrnsky.
+You may write me to the gitter: vrnsky.<br />
-Twitter:<a href="https://twitter.com/VoronyanskyE">I at the Twitter</a>
+<a href="https://twitter.com/VoronyanskyE">Or write me on the twitter</a>